 Insist on using objective criteria.
 Data from previous projects and estimates based on a rational analysis will help you negotiate with someone who insists his grandmother could finish the project in half the time you’ve proposed.
 When you’re relying on commitments from an outside party, such as a subcontractor or a vendor, trust data and history over promises.
 And remember that an estimate is not the same as a promise.
 A common cause of commitment failure is making “best case” commitments rather than “expected case” commitments.

 Project commitments can fall by the wayside if the requirements turn out to be technically unfeasible or especially challenging, if customers change them, or if the stated requirements were just the tip of the real requirements iceberg.
 Project stakeholders must alter their expectations and commitments in the face of evolving information.

 Inevitably, project realities — features, staff, budgets, schedules — will change, problems will arise, and risks will materialize.
-The project’s decision-makers need to know how to respond.
+Yes, even on agile projects.
+The project’s decision makers need to know how to respond.
 Possible negotiating angles include:

-- Can some lower-priority requirements wait for a later release?
+- Can some lower-priority features wait for a later release?

 - Can delivery be delayed?
 By how long?

 - Can you move more developers onto the project?

 - Must quality be compromised to meet other, higher-priority constraints?